openvinotoolkit/model_server/docs/python_support/quickstart.md

 }' >> models/python_model/graph.pbtxt
 ```

-Above configuration file creates a graph with a single Python node that uses `PythonExecutorCalculator`, set's inputs and outputs and provides your Python code location in `handler_path`.
+Above configuration file creates a graph with a single Python node that uses `PythonExecutorCalculator`, sets inputs and outputs and provides your Python code location in `handler_path`.
 The `input_side_packet` value is an internal field used by the model server to share resources between graph instances - do not change it.

 ### Step 4: Prepare Server Configuration File